-Mr. Frank Schwab Director since 2018
+Mr. Frank Schwab

 Mr. Frank Schwab is a strategic advisor, a co-founder of FinTech Forum Frankfurt, and a member of the Risk Advisory Committee at PayU in Amsterdam.
 His main topics are new ideas, creativity, innovation, technology and banking.